lag13/why/README.md

 ```

 It is a function that takes a function `f` and applies `f` to the
 result of `(Y f)`.
-It looks a little non-sensical but when given the
+It looks a little nonsensical but when given the
 proper function `f` it creates a recursive version of `f`.
-So if we
+So, if we
 are able to create some function "`almost-factorial`" then `(Y
 almost-factorial)` **is** our `factorial` function.